orjerby/WhatsApp/README.md

 # WhatsApp

-An app where you can chat with bots.
+A website where you can chat with bots.
 You have the ability to choose contact, send them a message and get a message in return.

 # What I Learned